Zap Mama: Fifth Cycle: Odyssée and Body and Mind

-In 2023 Daulne will compose the original music for the episode "Enkai" created and directed by Ng'endo Mukii (Kenya).
-The series is the first original long-form animated series produced by Walt Disney Animation Studios and Disney +.The action-packed animated anthology draws on the rich and diverse histories and cultures of the African continent to present 10 science fiction and fantasy stories featuring bold and brave new worlds of advanced technology, aliens, spirits and monsters.
+Daulne co-composed the soundtrack for "Enkai", the final episode of the Afrocentric animated anthology series Kizazi Moto: Generation Fire, alongside her daughter K.Zia.

 Daulne continues her musical journey by offering a therapeutic experience through her online digital release, "DAY by DAY."
 This wellness music incorporates affirmations that aim to uplift and inspire listeners.

-In 2024, Marie Daulne, as an actress, lent her voice to the role of Andrée Blouin in the documentary film Soundtrack to a Coup d'État, directed by Johan Grimonprez and presented at the 2024 Sundance Film Festival.
-The film, produced by ZAP O MATIK, was later nominated for Best Documentary Feature at the 97th Academy Awards in 2025.
-Zap Mama garnered widespread media attention for her red carpet appearance, where her outfit carried a political message in support of Congo, covered by outlets such as The New York Times, BBC, Huffington Post, WBAL-TV, and Euronews.
+In 2024, Marie Daulne narrated lines written by Andrée Blouin in the documentary film Soundtrack to a Coup d'État, presented at the 2024 Sundance Film Festival.
+The film was later nominated for Best Documentary Feature at the 97th Academy Awards in 2025.
+At the awards ceremony, Zap Mama's red carpet appearance, where her outfit carried a political message in support of Congo, was covered by outlets such as The New York Times, BBC, Huffington Post, WBAL-TV, and Euronews.

-That same year, Zap Mama celebrated the 30th anniversary of her career with two major concerts produced by Green House Talent one at Ancienne Belgique in Brussels and another at Roma in Antwerp featuring special guests from the Belgian diaspora, including Selah Sue, K.Zia, Coely, and Fredy Massamba.
-Looking ahead to 2025, she will present a new concert concept titled Ancestry in Motion, a collaborative performance with her daughter K.Zia, centered on the theme of love and intergenerational connection, touring across Europe.
+That same year, Zap Mama celebrated the 30th anniversary of her career with two major concerts produced by Green House Talent: one at Ancienne Belgique in Brussels, and another at Roma in Antwerp.
+They featured special guests from the Belgian diaspora, including Selah Sue, K.Zia, Coely, and Fredy Massamba.
+In 2025, she will present a new concert concept titled Ancestry in Motion, a collaborative performance with her daughter K.Zia, centered on the theme of love and intergenerational connection, touring across Europe.

 Marie Daulne officially made her debut as a theater actress in 2025, performing at the KVS Theatre in Brussels in the multilingual play Amour/Liefde, directed by Pitcho Konga Wamba.
 Sharing the stage with four other actresses, the production is based on L’amour est très surestimé (2007), a collection of short stories by Franco-Algerian author Brigitte Giraud.